UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 <p align="justify">

 The TPA2005D1 is chosen as it is a variable gain audio amplifier meant specifically to drive transducers.
-The default gain value is 2 but can be increased upto 10, thereby extending therange of the portable attack.
+The default gain value is 2 but can be increased upto 10, thereby extending the range of the portable attack.

 </p>